 Early morning brunch in Toronto might be an oxymoron (or more plainly, it might just be breakfast), but it's not exactly nonexistent.
 Some of Toronto's best brunch restaurants open their doors in the wee hours so you can get your fix before the rush.

 Here are our picks for restaurants to get your brunch on first thing in the morning in Toronto.

-Skip the lineup at this French bakery cafe on the east side by taking advantage of their 8am start time.
-Here the early birds get first pick from the selection of fresh baked goods on display, or can opt for sandwiches on ultra-fresh baguettes, tarts, quiches by the wedge, and other eggy morning standards.
+Skip the lineup at this French bakery cafe in Riverside by taking advantage of their 8 a.m start time.
+Here, the early birds get first pick from the selection of fresh baked goods on display, or can opt for sandwiches on ultra-fresh baguettes, tarts and quiches.

 This fire-engine-red diner is open at 8 a.m.
 Wednesday through Sunday.
 Go here for classic Irish breakfasts, frittatas and tall stacks of pancakes Beware, you might have to wait in line, but it'll be worth it.

 The first Toronto location for this Montreal-based brand, Pigeon Cafe offers brunch dishes from a wide array of influences like American, French and Middle Eastern cuisine starting at 8 a.m. every day.

 This Little India staple is open for brunch daily at 8 a.m., and is most well known for their buttermilk biscuit breakfast sandwiches, but offer a full menu of breakfast classics both sweet and savoury.

 This Dundas West spot is one of Toronto's oldest and most venerated 24-hour diners.
 That means you can have all your favourite brunch offerings at anytime of the day, including in the wee hours.

 Now with two locations in Toronto including one in Liberty Village, this chain restaurant serves breakfast classics like Eggs Benedict and mimosa flights.